nirvdrum/svn2git/README.markdown

     that very same tag in the original svn repo.
 This is only due to the fact that the svn tags allow changesets in them, making them not just annotated tags.

+    In case your tags do not contain any changes, you can use `--tagparents` to add the annotated tags to its parent.